api-platform/docs/core/performance.md

         enabled: false
 ```

-The whole configuration seen before will no longer work and Doctrine will recover its default behavior.
+The whole configuration described before will no longer work and Doctrine will recover its default behavior.

 ### Partial Pagination

 When using the default pagination, the Doctrine paginator will execute a `COUNT` query on the collection.
 The result of the
-`COUNT` query is used to compute the latest page available.
+`COUNT` query is used to compute the last page available.
 With big collections this can lead to quite long response times.
-If you don't mind not having the latest page available, you can enable partial pagination and avoid the `COUNT` query:
+If you don't mind not having the last page available, you can enable partial pagination and avoid the `COUNT` query:

 ```yaml
 # api/config/packages/api_platform.yaml